 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

-The American Bird Conservancy program, “Cats Indoors” is promoted on the 1000 Islands website.
-There is a link from the City of Kaukauna website as well as the 1000 Islands Environmental Center website, providing the information for the entire community.
+The American Bird Conservancy program, “Cats Indoors” is promoted on the 1000 Islands website, providing the information for the entire community.
+Cats Indoors brochures are available at the Municipal Services Building as well as the 1000 Islands Environmental Center building.
 1000 Islands also regularly hosts wildlife rehabilitators to come in for educational programming often including the importance of keeping cats inside.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

-The City of Kaukauna as well as 1000 Islands Environmental Center website includes a page of information for property owners and other individuals regarding protecting birds from window strikes as well as contact information for licensed wildlife rehabilitators in the area to seek help for window strike or other bird and wildlife injuries.
-Beginning with our International Migratory Bird Day celebration we have also begun to stock Window Alert clings in our small gift shop so that city residents and visitors have access to window-strike deterrents.
+Citizens can find information on protecting birds from window strikes through 1000 Islands Environmental Center's Conservation page as well as the Bird City page that includes information for property owners and other individuals regarding protecting birds from window strikes as well as contact information for licensed wildlife rehabilitators in the area to seek help for window strike or other bird and wildlife injuries.
+1000 Islands also stocks Window Alert clings in their small gift shop so that residents and visitors have access to window-strike deterrents.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-The city of Kaukauna helps educate residents on landscaping for birds as well as other bird friendly practices in a number of ways.
+The City of Kaukauna helps educate residents on landscaping for birds as well as other bird friendly practices in a number of ways.
 The 1000 Islands Environmental Center website has a page dedicated to giving nature a helping hand.
+This information can also be found from the City of Kaukauna homepage.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.